coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-postman.md

 ---
-sidebar_label: Using Core RPC with Postman
+sidebar_label: Postman
 hide_table_of_contents: false
 sidebar_position: 2
+description: "Learn how to Interact with Core using Postman"
 ---

 # Core RPCs Through Postman

 ---

 ## What is Postman

 [Postman](https://www.postman.com/) is a popular software offering that makes it easy to create and use APIs.

 In this document, we'll cover the very basics of hitting an RPC endpoint with Postman.
 Is it not intended to be (or to replace) a full, end-to-end tutorial, but rather to offer an introduction to the subject.

 ## Working with CORE RPCs Through Postman

 1. First, you'll need to sign up with an account.
 Postman makes this very easy to do by manually entering your account details or with a gmail address.

 ![sign-up-postman](../../static/img/rpc/postman/rpc-psotman-1.png)